 A template is a pre-defined design and layout that you can use without customizations.
-A project template is a document that defines how a project should look like.
+A project template is a document that defines what a project should look like.
 It is used to capture the structure and content of the existing projects.
 It can be used to speed up the new project creation process and standardize the project lifecycle processes.
 It is usually created by the project administrators and can be reused as many times as needed.

 The project template is the document that creates the high-standard format of the project.
 Usually, it contains all the essential elements common in most projects, such as the stakeholders, scope, timelines, estimated cost, processes, and communication method.
 The project manager fills in the information according to each project.
 It may or may not contain the content of the project.

-The Benefits of a project template:
+The Benefits of a Project Template

 There are many benefits of using the project template, some of which are as follows: